J-VU/genai-stack/readme.md

 All platforms can use GPT-3.5-turbo and GPT-4 (bring your own API keys for OpenAI models).

 **MacOS**
-Install [Ollama](https://ollama.ai) on MacOS and start it before running `docker compose up` using `ollama serve` in a separate terminal.
+Install [Ollama](https://ollama.ai) on MacOS and start it using `ollama serve` before running `docker-compose -f mac_docker-compose.yml up` in a separate terminal.

 **Linux**
 No need to install Ollama manually, it will run in a container as